jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   and the terminal shows a passing test

-* I want the :ref:`function<functions>` to take in a keyword argument and give it the result of calling another :ref:`function<functions>` as the value for it
+* I want the :ref:`function<functions>` to take in a keyword argument and give it the result of calling another one as the value for it

   .. code-block:: python